LL-lieberlieber/EnterpriseArchitect-Git-SVN-extension/README.md

 please visit http://www.lieberlieber.com for more information

 LemonTree (c) Fresh Model Versioning
+LieberLieber is proud to present a brand new Enterprise Architect tool named LemonTree (c).
+The most important function of this ground-breaking product is the diffing and merging of model versions.

+Now, you do not have to lock your packages.
+Just check-in your eap files in your version control system such as Git, SVN, PTC or RTC!

+Standard approaches use line- and text-based applications that do not suffice for graphic models.
+Only the finely-grained 3-way diffing algorithm that considers the model’s graph structure enables an exact comparison between two models.
 Highlights:

     Diff & Merge: Diffing and merging of Enterprise Architect models